SamyPesse/code2stl/README.md

 3D code is the salvation programmers have been waiting for, wait no more and join the future by using **code2stl**, and awesome **brogramming** !!!

+This is a highly profitable venture, many high profile companies are trying to own this market, it's not a coincidence if GitHub [launched their STL viewer](https://github.com/blog/1465-stl-file-viewing).

 ![Image](https://raw.github.com/SamyPesse/code2stl/master/images/meme1.jpg)

 ## Examples: